isomerpages/moe-sacss/_about-sacss/Canossian Saints.md

 us to sit with the characters.
 As we sit next to them, we are invited to contemplate on our humanity.
-In doing so, we radiate our humility by embracing the young and old around us, lifting them up by our charitable words and deeds, and empowering them to recognise their dignity as children of God.</p>
+In doing so, we radiate our humility by embracing the young and old around us, lifting them up by our charitable words and deeds, and empowering them to recognise their dignity as children of God.
-<p></p>
-<p>The symbolism of the wall mural echoes the words of St Pope John Paul
-II when he canonised Magdalene of Canossa on 2 October 1988, as a one who embodies “Chairty in Humility; Humility in Charity”.</p>
+The symbolism of the wall mural echoes the words of St Pope John Paul II when he canonised Magdalene of Canossa on 2 October 1988, as a one who embodies “Chairty in Humility; Humility in Charity”.</p>
 <p></p>
 <p>Saint Magdalene of Canossa's life story is a testament to her unwavering